Pxxmie/GitHub_SSH/README.md

 10) Using the command `ssh -T git@github.com
 ` enables us to test our SSH connection to GitHub.
 If everything is set up correctly so far, GitHub will respond with a message indicating successful authentication as shown below.

--` -T`: tells SSH not to allocate a non-interactive session.

 ![authenticating_ssh_github.png](Images%2Fauthenticating_ssh_github.png)